After over 20 years of teaching college English, the author loves to share tips, teaching plans, and information about the profession.

 - Easy and quick tenure process.
 Often tenure is granted after just a couple of years.

-- Connection with Community.
-Community College professors are often seen as resources in the community on the topics they teach and may be asked to give lectures or connect with the feeder K-12 schools for their college.
+- Connection with community.
+Community college professors are often seen as resources in the community on the topics they teach and may be asked to give lectures or connect with the feeder K-12 schools for their school.